-- Manageable Payments Spread your payments over 6,5,4,3,2 months beginning May respectively, or over 5 payments beginning June for the fall semester or over 6 payments beginning October 22nd for the spring term. - No Interest Payments The Tuition Payment plan is interest free.
+- Manageable Payments Spread your payments over 6,5,4,3, or 2 months beginning May 23 for the fall semester and October 23 for the spring semester. - No Interest Payments The Tuition Payment plan is interest free.
 It can be used on its own or in conjunction with loans, grants and/or scholarships. - MyFacts 24-hour access to manage your account via Web. - Convenient Online Statements You will receive your statements via email each month. - Automatic reoccurring monthly payments via ACH or credit card (includes debit cards) processed on the 5th of every month. - ACH and credit card payments are accepted.